How do I get the OnSIP app?

 What devices are supported?

 For optimum performance, we recommend using Google Chrome on a PC or Mac computer.
-Usage on mobile phones and tablets is not yet recommended.

 What do I need to make/receive a successful web call?

 (1) The latest versions of Chrome, Firefox, or Opera.
 These are the only browsers today that support this technology.